…Locally Grown…Sustainable…Freshly Picked… Chemical-Free…

 Our seed-starting success follows this simple tried and true process:

-- For future reference, we record plant data in the farm journal.
-For each plant that we sow we record the following data: seed type; sow date; germination date; germination temperature; potting-up date; fertilizer type, amount and date; transplant date; and, harvest date(s).
+- We record all of the plant data in our Farm Journal so that we have it for future reference and problem solving.
+For each plant that is sown we record the following data: seed type; sow date; germination date; germination temperature; potting-up date; fertilizer type, amount and date; transplant date; and, harvest date(s).

-- Add boiling water to a sterile soil mix to pre-moisten.
+- Add boiling water to a sterile soil mix to pre-moisten and create a warm environment for the seeds to start out in.
 After sowing the seeds, pack firmly and cover with vermiculite.

 - Generally speaking, small seeds are sprinkled on the soil surface and large seeds are buried to a depth the size of the seed.
 Refer to the seed packet to see how deep you should plant the seeds.